Visiting restrictions and how to keep in touch with patients

 Visiting our hospitals – restrictions:

-To help protect patients and staff from Coronavirus (Covid-19), we are no longer allowing visitors to our hospitals.
+To help protect patients and staff from Coronavirus (Covid-19), we have restricted visitors to our hospitals since March 2020.

-- Paediatric patients who are allowed one parent or care
+Paediatric patients are allowed one parent or carer.

-- Patients with specific care needs (e.g. dementia or other disabilities) are allowed one visitor, but only when authorised by the relevant Matron or Head of Nursing for the ward
+Patients with specific care needs (e.g. dementia or other disabilities) are allowed one visitor or carer to visit between 8am-8pm, any day of the week.

-- Patients visiting our Emergency Department can also be accompanied by one person.
+Patients visiting our Emergency Department can be accompanied by one other person.

-We understand this will be difficult and we apologise for any distress this might cause.
+We understand visiting restrictions are difficult, and we apologise for any distress this might cause.
 You can send a message to your loved one via our new patient messaging service, find out more here.

 You should not visit our hospitals if you are: